ili101/Invoke-OdinApi/README.md

     $Out
 }

-# If "-OutputXml" switch was used ypu can then run this
+# If "-OutputXml" switch was used you can then run this to convert the XML
 $Out2 = ConvertFrom-OdinApiXml -Xml $Out
 $Out2
 #>